 There are certain rules and procedures of which a corporation will need to comply during the “wind up” process.
 Corporate employees and directors who do not dissolve the business in accordance with these rules and procedures may find themselves facing a litany of legal issues.
-That is why it is critical to contact the seasoned team of Tennessee corporate dissolution attorneys at Douglass & Runger, Attorneys at Law, who will help to ensure that your business follows all of the legal steps necessary to successfully wind up your business.
+That is why it is critical to contact the seasoned team of Tennessee corporate dissolution attorneys at Douglass & Runger, PLLC, Attorneys at Law, who will help to ensure that your business follows all of the legal steps necessary to successfully wind up your business.

 How is Winding Up Supposed to Work?